-Student Of The Year Award
+Student Excellence Award

-Student of the Year showcases our CHERISH core values as defined above.
+The Student Excellence Award showcases our CHERISH core values as defined above, this award goes to a senior and handed out during graduation.

-Student of the Year also showcases a high level of academic Excellence as described below:
+This student showcases a high level of academic Excellence as described below:

 - Student has high achievement in required course work and/or gone above regular classroom requirements. - Student regularly participates appropriately, adding positively to the culture, in classroom activities. - Student is a leader in the classroom. - Student works positively with other students. - Student's achievement is at or above grade level on MAPS testing.